NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BBBB(A)
   - Hitbox appears two frames earlier
   - Teleports a frame later when coming from B moves (e.g. 6BB(A) instead of 8AB(A))
+- 5A
+  - Charge changed from 11f to 9f
+  - Uncharged moves slower with both orbs
+  - Single charge has only one move slower
+- 2B lift increased
+- 2BA(A) and 2BAA(A) adjusted hand to clasp on Gaara's arm properly
+- 2BAA now has extensions into 2A and 6A (2BAA6A , 2BAA2A)
+- 2A
+  - Comes out faster
+  - Can be grabbed
 - 6B turns back turned opponents around
 - 6B(B)
   - Taijutsu flip kick, made strong on block